grafana/mimir/docs/sources/configuration/about-versioning.md

 ## Flags, configuration, and minor version upgrades

 Upgrading Grafana Mimir from one minor version to the next minor version should work, but we don't want to bump the major version every time we remove a configuration parameter.
 We will keep deprecated flags and YAML configuration parameters in place for two minor releases.
 You can use the `deprecated_flags_inuse_total` metric to generate an alert that helps you determine if you're using a deprecated flag.

 These guarantees don't apply to [experimental features](#experimental-features).

 ## Reading old data

 The Grafana Mimir maintainers commit to ensuring that future versions can read data written by versions within the last two years.
 In practice, we expect to be able to read data written more than two years ago, but a minimum of two years is our guarantee.

 ## API Compatibility

-Grafana Mimir strives to be 100% API compatible with Prometheus (under `/prometheus/*`).
+Grafana Mimir strives to be 100% compatible with the Prometheus HTTP API which is by default served by endpoints with the /prometheus HTTP path prefix `/prometheus/*`.

 We consider any deviation from this 100% API compatibility to be a bug, except for the following scenarios:

 - Additional API endpoints for creating, removing, modifying alerts, and recording rules.